fredericjacquet2/Finance-transfo-course/slides/2_Leveraging the Business Partner Finance.md

 ----

 In this chapter, we are going beyond digitalising existing processes :
-- Leveraging "Business Partner Finance" with BI & RPM solutions
-- Towards predictive performance management with Machine learning over Big Data & Analytics
+- Moving towards predictive performance management with Machine learning over Big Data & Analytics

 ----

 ##### Business Partner Finance : from cost control towards performance management in predictive mode

-- A function closer to the business (mindset or competence?)
+- A function closer to the business, with BI & RPM solutions
 - A function closer to technology (IT/ BI)
 - A function Master of the Data
 - Predictive rather than reactive